AmineDjeghri/awesome-os-setup/README.md

 - wget: doesn't work, you should use your browser to download it or use an alternative library
 - Browser : Brave
 - Browser extension: uBlock Origin, pocket, Free Download Manager, Google translate, Google Dictionnary, Stream video downloader, colorZilla
+- Other browser extensions if you care about your data and privacy you can limit websites to collect your data:  ClearURLs, Cookie Auto Delete, HTTPS Everywhere, Decentralayes
 - Antivirus: Kaspersky Cloud free
 - Mail: add your mail accounts to Windows Mail
 - Others: CCleaner, Speccy,